Lower Eyelid Surgery

 You also have the option of having your lower eyelid surgery performed under local anesthesia in the office.
 Dr. Lo will discuss with you what he feels is best for your situation.

-Dr. Adrian Lo is a top board-certified plastic surgeon in Philadelphia with extensive experience in performing eyelid surgery.
-He is a member of The Aesthetic Society (ASAPS) and the American Society of Plastic Surgeons (ASPS).
+Dr. Adrian Lo is a top board-certified plastic surgeon in Philadelphia.
+He is a member of the Aesthetic Society (ASAPS) and the American Society of Plastic Surgeons (ASPS).
 He is also a Fellow of the American College of Surgeons (FACS).

 If you are interested in learning more about lower eyelid surgery, contact Dr. Lo by calling (215) 829-6900 or by filling out our online contact form.
 Dr. Lo offers lower eyelid surgery for patients in the tri-state area of Pennsylvania, New Jersey, and Delaware, including Philadelphia, Marlton, and Cherry Hill.